 According to Google, companies that use images in their GMB profiles receive 42% more direction requests than those without them.
 Make a strong first impression by regularly posting photos that grab the attention of potential customers to increase the likelihood of additional sales.

 Reviews are everything: approximately 90% of people read them prior to purchasing (source: Neil Patel) so don’t pass up on a valuable revenue opportunity.

 Encourage customers to review you by creating a link so they can easily write a review for your firm, and be sure to reply to all of the reviews (good or bad) using the Google My Business dashboard.

 Why?
 Engagement is important for ranking: the more positive reviews you acquire, the greater visibility your company will receive in the search results, impressing potential customers too.

 Business interaction is also important for reputation too, showing that your business values the feedback it receives, whether it’s positive or negative.

 How to Get Your Eastbourne-based Company on Google?

 If you are a location-based company in Eastbourne (such as a florist, hairdresser, bakery, electrician, photographer etc) looking to create an SEO campaign, one of the first things you need to consider is keyword research.
 Based on this information, you should then optimise for search queries with strong purchase intent.

 What is Keyword Research?

 Keyword research is the foundation of any effective SEO strategy, including for small local businesses in Eastbourne.
-It involves identifying the best keywords (this could be a word or phrase) likely to attract a high volume of target customers to your website.
+It involves identifying the most commonly searched terms (this could be a word or phrase) likely to attract a high volume of target customers to your website.
 Choose the wrong keywords, and you can fail to rank at all.